bgamari/ghc-wiki-import/commentary/compiler/new-code-gen.md

 - **`ZipCfgCmm`** instantiates `ZipCfg` for Cmm, by defining types `Middle` and `Last` and using these to instantiate the polymorphic fields of `ZipCfg`.
 It also defines a bunch of smart constructor (`mkJump`, `mkAssign`, `mkCmmIfThenElse` etc) which make it easy to build `CmmGraph`.

+- **`CmmExpr`** contains the data types for Cmm expressions, registers, and the like.
+It does not depend on the dataflow framework at all.